How to Get Fit in Your 40s

 But donโ€™t just take my word for it.
 Studies have shown that the dreaded age-related muscle loss and slowing of the metabolism (sarcopenia) is rather mild.
 Accounting for only a 3-8% decline per decade between age 30-60, hardly anything to stop you from making serious progress.

 So what is my message?
 Itโ€™s a call to action that involves training smarter and re-prioritising your health.
 I donโ€™t mean you shouldn’t train hard because your body canโ€™t handle it at 40, but because more than likely your lifestyle canโ€™t.
-If like many others, you may still be paying the bill for some of the mistakes you made in your thirties.
+If like many others, you may still be paying the bill for some of the fitness mistakes you made in your thirties.
 Ultimately this article is my attempt to help you clear that debt and get right back where you want to be.

 Nutrition: Thinking beyond the numbers